rcl-ssl/docs/portal/azure-dns-san.md

 SSL/TLS certificates will expire in 90 days.
 You can manually renew a certificate at any point before the expiry date.
 Click on the 'Update' link in the certificates list to update a certificate.

 ![image](../images/portal/azure-dns-update.PNG)

+# Automatically Renewing SSL/TLS Certificates

+You can automatically renew certificates using the [RCL SSL CertificateBot](../certbot/certbot.md) or the [RCL SSL AutoRenew Function](../autorenew/autorenew.md)

 # Rate Limits